310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Yes, yes!
+Mhm, mhm!
 I am sure that Michael-dono will not surrender to these zombies!
-He seems like a descendant of ninjas, after all!
+He seems to be a descendant of ninjas, after all!
 {% endbubble %}

 {% bubble Hajime frown %}